Download This Bill in Microsoft Word format

-(1) shall secure funding to provide grants to microloan delivery organizations for the development and financing of microenterprises, including identifying and coordinating state and federal sources of funds that may be available to the department to enhance the state's ability to facilitate program grants;
+(1) shall secure funding to provide grants to microloan delivery organizations for the development and financing of microenterprises, including identifying and coordinating private and federal sources of funds that may be available to the department to enhance the State's ability to facilitate program grants;

 (2) may engage in contractual relationships with statewide microlending support organizations to assist with the administration of this program, including awarding and overseeing grants.

 Section 11-55-50.
 In developing criteria for awarding grants to microloan delivery organizations, the department shall consider the organization's: